PadraicWalsh/PadraicWalsh.github.io/README.md

 # Repository Structure
 Project-1: In Memory SQL DB with OpenAi API Integration, contains the code, data, and documentation for the project.

-Project-2: NBA Analysis, data/: Contains the all_seasons.csv dataset
-                         notebooks/: Jupyter notebooks used for data cleaning, EDA, and visualization.
+Project-2: NBA Analysis with JupyterLab, contains the code, data, and documentation for the project.

 Project-3: Mock Exam Generator, coming soon!